ryantate13/usa-corona-tracker/README.md

 be ANSI colorized and displayed in a UTF8 table, otherwise the script will output Markdown to simplify piping between scripts or to a file.

-The data set includes total confirmed cases, deaths, and recoveries.
+The data shown includes total confirmed cases, deaths, and 1, 7, and 30 day deltas for each.
 When viewing data for the entire USA, totals are calculated for each state.
 When viewing data for an individual state, totals are shown per-county.
 In each case, the top row will display the combined total.
 Data in the table is sorted by the total number of confirmed cases in descending order.

 Data for Wednesday, May 27, 2020 is shown below.